 In this article

-With Child Check-in its never been easier to securely enter and retain the details of any visiting children coming to your groups.
+With the ChurchSuite Child Check-In system, it's never been easier to securely gather basic contact details and record attendance of visiting children coming to your various groups and activities.

 Top Tip!
 Welcoming visitors more effectively...

-Whenever a visiting parent completes the Visitor check-in process and submits personal data about their visitor child, a confirmation email is always sent to the parent email address (if an email is supplied on the Visitor form).
-That confirmation contains full details of the personal data that was submitted, presented in an obfuscated format (partially starred out contact details, rather than open format).
+Whenever a visiting parent/carer completes the Visitor check-in process and submits personal data about their visitor child, a confirmation email is always sent to the parent's/carer's email address (if an email is supplied on the Visitor form).
+That confirmation email contains full details of the personal data that was submitted.

-Having created your visitor Preset, head in to your Children module settings and navigate to the Visitors section on the Connect tab to select your Preset "Confirmation Email".
+Having created your visitor Preset email, head into the Children module's settings and navigate to the Visitors section on the Check-In Options tab...

 Importing child visitor information